Manaslu Circuit Trek - 12 Days

 • Mobile Network: Available

-Namrung is a culturally enriched village which lies at an elevation of about 2,630 meters (8,628 feet) on the Manaslu Circuit Trek Nepal.
-The village Namrung is culturally important as from here onwards, you will enter the region of Tibetan cultural influence.
-The ethnic group inhabiting this village are of Tibetan origin, known as Lho, and they follow Tibetan Buddhism.
+Namrung is a culturally enriched village that lies at an elevation of about 2,630 metres (8,628 feet) on the Manaslu Circuit Trek in Nepal.
+The village of Namrung is culturally important, as from here onwards, you will enter the region of Tibetan cultural influence.
+The ethnic group inhabiting this village is of Tibetan origin, known as Lho, and they follow Tibetan Buddhism.

 Max.
 Altitude: 2,630mMeals: Breakfast- Lunch- DinnerAccommodation: Teahouses